Okay. Carrot Blueberry Cupcakes.

 - 1 cup fresh blueberries (frozen works in a pinch—just don’t thaw)

-- Mix the dry stuff in one bowl.
-You know—flour, soda, powder, salt, spices.
+- Mix all dry stuff flour, soda, powder, salt, spices in a bowl.

-- In another bowl, whisk the eggs, sugar, oil, yogurt, and vanilla until smooth-ish.
+- IWhisk the eggs, sugar, oil, yogurt, and vanilla until smooth in other bowl.

 - Scoop into liners (I fill them about ¾ full because I live on the edge).